2color/blog/content/posts/2021-04-nerd-nostaliga.md

 Pokemon Go is a cautionary tale.
 A fun new technology that quickly becomes questionable.
 Pokemon Go had over a billion downloads – that's about every 8th person in the world who left their home on an adventure to capture virtual characters.
 If that's not some kind of collective mania – I'm not sure what is.
 But maybe it's all innocent, fun, and playful? -->

-The ever accelerating pace of societal and technological change in the last decade has made the Internet a fertile ground for information warfare.
-It's no surprise, given that the Internet basically gives anyone a megaphone.
-One-to-many communication is as available to anyone as it's ever been with blogs, Twitter, Substack, [Mirror](https://mirror.xyz/), Telegram, YouTube, and many more.
+The ever accelerating pace of societal and technological change in the last decade has made the Internet a fertile ground for a two kinds of warfare: **information warfare** and **cyber warfare**.

+What do I mean by information warefare?
+The Internet basically gives anyone a megaphone.
+One-to-many communication is as available to anyone as it's ever been with blogs, Twitch, Twitter, Substack, [Mirror](https://mirror.xyz/), Telegram, YouTube, and many more.
 Not all of these platform are equally censorship resistent.
 But practically anyone with access to the Internet can spread their ideas.
 And we're left to make sense of the world when there's so much conflicting information being thrown at us.

+Cyber warfare

 How can we trust our institutions when they lie to us, as was the case when many health experts, no doubt motivated by the sensible and urgent aim of preserving the remaining masks for health care workers, started telling people that they didn’t need masks or that they wouldn’t know how to wear them.